Cognigy/Documentation/docs/webchat/getting-started.md

 16. In the **Conversation Rating** settings, select **Always** from the **Enable Rating Functionality** list.
 17. Click **Save**.

-Once the Webchat v3 settings are configured, proceed to test the virtual agent.
+Once the Webchat v3 settings are configured, proceed to test the AI Agent.

-## Test your Virtual Agent
+## Test your AI Agent

-To test your virtual agent via Demo Webchat, follow these steps:
+To test your AI Agent via Demo Webchat, follow these steps:

 1. In the upper-right corner of the **Endpoint Editor** page, select **Open Demo Webchat**.
 A home screen of Webchat v3 opens.
-2. Click the button **I need technical Support** that triggers a conversation with the virtual agent.
+2. Click the button **I need technical Support** that triggers a conversation with the AI Agent.
     <figure>
       <img class="image-center" src="../../../_assets/webchat/getting-started/home-screen.png" width="100%" />
     </figure>
-3. Reply to the virtual agent with the following message: `Hi!
+3. Reply to the AI Agent with the following message: `Hi!
 I'd like to know where the Cognigy Headquarters is located`.
    <figure>
       <img class="image-center" src="../../../_assets/webchat/getting-started/start-conversation.png" width="100%" />
     </figure>